Olunas/calendar/README.md

 ### Instructions for install widget on your website

-* Run `npm install product-calendar-RF` in directory on your page in website
+* Run `npm install product-calendar-rf` in directory on your page in website
 * Add block with id="calendarForTrueTatarin" for widget
 * Add bundle.js with '<script type="text/javascript" src="index-bundle.js"></script>' before </body>